Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.50 degrees Kelvin in August 2025, compared to 0.52 in July 2025.
+In land locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.50 degrees Kelvin in August 2025, versus 0.52 in July 2025.

 Sample.
-The monthly series displayed in the plot has 2,108 observations.
-The series covers the period going from January 1850 to August 2025.
+There are 2,108 observations overall in the monthly series displayed in the chart above.
+The series covers the time period stretching from January 1850 to August 2025.

 History.
-Here’s a quick look at some summary statistics calculated on the entire sample: the anomaly reached its minimum of -1.32 degrees Kelvin in February 1917; it achieved a maximum of 1.02 in February 2024; it was equal on average to -0.29.
+Check out some summary statistics computed on the whole sample: the anomaly had an average value of -0.29 degrees Kelvin; it achieved a maximum of 1.02 in February 2024; it hit a minimum of -1.32 in February 1917.

 Latest values